MlgmXyysd/Log-Catcher/README.md

 # Log-Catcher

-Catch boot log and save to /cache/log/boot/boot-$time.log.
+Catch boot log and save to /cache/bootlog/boot-$time.log.

-When /cache is not exist fallback to /data/local/boot/boot-$time.log.

-Error or Warning only log is saved to /cache/log/boot_error/error-$time.log.

-When /cache is not exist fallback to /data/local/boot_error/error-$time.log.
+When /cache is not exist fallback to /data/local/bootlog/boot-$time.log.

 ## Command (in Terminal):